Telliskivi Creative City

 Telliskivi Creative City (Telliskivi Loomelinnak) is creative center located on Telliskivi Street in the northern part of Tallinn, Estonia.
-The center serves as a platform for the Estonian creative community and is situated on the former site of the Baltic Railway factory.
+The center serves as a platform for the Estonian creative community and is situated on the former site of the Baltic Railway Company factory.

 Telliskivi Creative City (Loomelinnak) was founded by Jaanus Juss in 2007.
-In 2009 the first tenant (headquarter of Tallinn Black Nights Film Festival) was welcomed.
-After that the weekly flea market, and a skate park called Haigla ('Hospital') was opened.
+In 2009, the first tenant (the headquarters of Tallinn Black Nights Film Festival) moved in.
+Subsequently, the weekly flea market, and a skate park called Haigla ('Hospital') was opened.